mikolalex/firera/README.md

+### [Attention!]
+The library is in active development now, it's API changes, so these examples are out of date!
+They will be updated soon.
+So you can read the following only as the general description of library.
 ### Firera is small Javascript FRP library

 FRP is functional reactive programming.
 It allows to work with variables like Excel cells: you create some cells, some of them rely on other with formulas, and when the value of one cell changes, the values of dependent cells change also.